sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_7_OverviewOfAComputer/Quiz.md

 **Description**

-a) Northbridge is the name of the bus controller that connects CPU & Memory.
-Option (b) Southbridge is another bus controller that connects other devices like Keyboard, Mouse, Disk etc. to CPU.
-Options (c) & (d) are other types of bus controllers.

-b) Northbridge is the name of the bus controller that connects CPU & Memory.
-Option (b) Southbridge is another bus controller that connects other devices like Keyboard, Mouse, Disk etc. to CPU.
-Options (c) & (d) are other types of bus controllers.

-c) Northbridge is the name of the bus controller that connects CPU & Memory.
-Option (b) Southbridge is another bus controller that connects other devices like Keyboard, Mouse, Disk etc. to CPU.
-Options (c) & (d) are other types of bus controllers.

-d) Northbridge is the name of the bus controller that connects CPU & Memory.
+Northbridge is the name of the bus controller that connects CPU & Memory.
 Option (b) Southbridge is another bus controller that connects other devices like Keyboard, Mouse, Disk etc. to CPU.
 Options (c) & (d) are other types of bus controllers.

 ---
 ---